Towards Opening the Black Box of Neural Machine Translation: Source and Target Interpretations of the Transformer: Background

-where each row in $\mathbf{C}_{\widetilde{\bm x}_{i} \gets \mathbf{x}}$ contains the contribution, or influence, of each $\bm x_j$ in $\widetilde{\bm x}_i$, i.e., the \textit{contribution of token representation j to token representation i}\footnote{We use the term 'contribution' to refer to influences between token representations.
-'Relevance' is used to allude to the influence of input tokens to model predictions.}.
+By taking $-d_{i,j}$, larger distances reflect lower (more negative) influence.
+Then, distances are normalized $\in [0,1]$ to obtain the \textit{contribution of token representation j to token representation i}\footnote{We use the term `contribution' to refer to influences between token representations. `Relevance' is used to allude to the influence of input tokens to model predictions.}: